-Last week Ifbyphone CEO Irv Shapiro joined tastytrade on their YouTube show to discuss strategies for growing business and coping with some of the big changes we see happening in e-commerce.
-E-commerce is wonderful, Shapiro says in his interview, but it’s leaving behind millions of customers: Millions of transactions are done online, but over 50% of commerce done in North America—with business categories like real estate, home service, insurance, and more—require an actual conversation between people before a transaction can occur.
+Last week, Ifbyphone CEO Irv Shapiro appeared on tastytrade’s YouTube show to talk about ways to grow a business and handle the major changes happening in e-commerce.
+Shapiro mentioned in his interview that e-commerce is great, but it is leaving out millions of customers.
+While many transactions are done online, over 50% of commerce in North America— including sectors like real estate, home services, insurance, and others—needs a real conversation between people before a deal can take place.

 E-commerce and Conversation